isaacnmm/pestpolicy-hugo2XX/content/posts/are-lizards-vertebrates-or-invertebrates/index.md

 Lizards are able to camouflage and escape any predator.
 For example, the chameleon lizards are able to change color randomly to march the background and use this mechanism to escape the predator.

-The [venomous lizards use the poison to paralyze](https://pestpolicy.com/are-lizards-poisonous/) their prey before swallowing them.
+The [venomous lizards use the poison to paralyze](https://pestpolicy.com/are-lizards-poisonous/)their prey before swallowing them.
 The strong tail of predator lizards is used a weapon to grasp and knock down their prey or defend themselves in case of attack.

 Lizards often escape in case they notice dangers to hideouts that make predators difficult to reach them e. g. under the roof, in the thorn bushes or holes/cracks. **2.
 The lizard Habitat. ** Lizards are found everywhere in the world.
 They mostly live on the ground.
 Lizards do not make nests.
 You will spot some lizards in trees, marshy areas or riverbanks (Nile monitor and Asian Water monitor)